Going to the Dentist during Coronavirus

 Should I go to the dentist if I’m having pain?

 Remember, social distancing is key to controlling the spread of this pandemic.
 A critical component to your overall optimal health is to make sure you don’t end up with dental infections.
 If you are a patient of record that is experiencing severe pain or believes you have an infection, we urge you to call or message us immediately.
-Some signs of an urgent dental condition are pain, swelling or discomfort.
-Presently, dentists across the US have been recommended to see only those patients with dental emergencies and infection.
+Some signs of an urgent dental condition are pain, swelling, or discomfort.
+Presently, dentists across the US have been recommended to see only those patients with dental emergencies and infections.
 After a phone call, we can determine the best course of action for you.

 Some examples of dental emergencies are: